mcinglis/c-style/security.md

 This guide is licensed under the [Creative Commons Attribution-ShareAlike](/license.md) license, so I'm not liable for anything you do with this.

 **Warning:** these notes are unfinished and should not be depended on.
+Pull requests and issues are very welcome.

+Always use `-fstack-protector-strong` to enable stack-smashing protection.

 ### Never use `gets`; use `fgets` instead